rossshannon/pincushion/README.md

 ### 2.0 (2025-11-12)

-- Refactor the codebase to use React, Redux, and TypeScript.
+- Fully refactor the codebase to use React, Redux, and TypeScript.
 - Many usability and performance improvements.

 ### 1.6 (2023-10-18)